matthewfranglen/vim-lengthmatters/README.md

 The plugin provides a bunch of commands:

-- `:LengthmattersToggle`: toggle the highlighting for the current window
+- `:LengthmattersToggle`: toggle the highlighting for the current buffer
-- `:LengthmattersEnable`: enable the highlighting for the current window
+- `:LengthmattersEnable`: enable the highlighting for the current buffer
-- `:LengthmattersDisable`: disable the highlighting for the current window
+- `:LengthmattersDisable`: disable the highlighting for the current buffer
 - `:LengthmattersReload`: force reloading (useful if something goes wrong, or `textwidth` changes, or god knows what)
-- `:LengthmattersEnableAll`: enable the highlighting for all open windows
+- `:LengthmattersEnableAll`: enable the highlighting for all open buffers
-- `:LengthmattersDisableAll`: disable the highlighting for all open windows
+- `:LengthmattersDisableAll`: disable the highlighting for all open buffers

 ## Configuration